Ex-USA Gymnastics Doctor Larry Nassar Is Facing Dozens More Women At His Second Sentencing Hearing

 Michigan's attorney general's office said they are still receiving new complaints from women who said they were abused by Nassar.
 To date, 256 girls and women have come forward, Cunningham said.

-Last week's sentencing drew national headlines as more than 150 — some publicly, some anonymously — delivered victim impact statements in Ingham County court, including Olympic medalists Aly Raisman, McKayla Maroney, and Jordyn Wieber.
+Last week's sentencing drew national headlines as more than 150 women — some publicly, some anonymously — delivered victim impact statements in Ingham County court, including Olympic medalists Aly Raisman, McKayla Maroney, and Jordyn Wieber.

 The first person to speak Wednesday morning in Eaton County was Jessica Thomashaw, who also addressed Nassar at the previous sentencing.